Dombarth/tilers-sydney/tiling-in-ryde-nsw.md

 ### Waterproofing

 In NSW, wet areas must be waterproofed by a licensed waterproofer.
-The tiler doesn't apply the membrane - but they need to coordinate with the waterproofer and wait for proper curing before tiling.
+Harbour Tiling holds a builders licence and is licensed to perform waterproofing, so we handle both waterproofing and tiling in-house, ensuring proper membrane application and curing before tiling begins.

 Rushing this step is one of the most common causes of long-term failure.